google/fhir-data-pipes/README.md

 ## Add FHIR2 module to OpenMRS and update Atom Feed config
 The [FHIR module in OpenMRS](
 https://wiki.openmrs.org/display/projects/OpenMRS+FHIR+Module) is being
 reimplemented in the `fhir2` module.
-You need to download the [latest released version](https://addons.openmrs.org/show/org.openmrs.module.openmrs-fhir2-module)  and install the module through the admin page in OpenMRS (or copy that file to the `modules` directory of your OpenMRS installation).
+You need to download the [latest released version](https://addons.openmrs.org/show/org.openmrs.module.openmrs-fhir2-module)  and install the module through the admin page in OpenMRS (or copy that file to the `appdata/modules` directory of your OpenMRS installation).

 The URLs for FHIR resources of this module have the form `/ws/fhir2/R4/RESOURCE` e.g., `http://localhost:9016/openmrs/ws/fhir2/R4/Patient`.
 Therefor we need to